National Travel and Tourism Week

 While the public often knows about tourism's direct impact on businesses like attractions, hotels and restaurants, less well-known is the indirect economic impact of tourism on the businesses that keep attractions, hotels and restaurants running.
 Businesses such as:

-When visitors come to North Carolina, businesses and citizens win.
+When visitors come to North Carolina, businesses and citizens win National Travel and Tourism Week will be held 7-13.

-This year's theme is Travel Effect, U.S. Travel's new advocacy and awareness campaign.
+This year's theme is Faces of Travel U.S. Travel's advocacy and awareness campaign.

 NC Welcome Center Activities